philiplambok/high-performance-bench/README.md

 Total Time 2.488869 s
 ```

-Again, Roda slightly better with 0.091 ms. But in this case, Roda, don't return anything in the logs, while Go write something in the log in every requets.
+Again, Roda slightly better with 0.091 ms. But in this case, Roda doesn't have any logs, while Go writes something in the log for every requets.